Sandesh-bn/AngularJS-Quiz/readme.md

 # AngularJS Quiz application

-This is a responsive single page application that implements AngularJS features including.
+This is a responsive single page application that implements AngularJS features.

 Based on online tutorial.